muratkeremozcan/next-app-mosh/notes.md

 ### Zod

-We should always validate objects sent by clients.
-We can validate objects using simple if statements but as our applications get more complex, we may end up with complex and nested if statements.

 In the above for object crud, we have too many if statements for handling the shape of objects, which is called manual schema validation.
 Instead we can use a validation library such as Zod.

 Previously we had our User type: